danieljfarrell/pvtrace/README.md

     # download https://raw.githubusercontent.com/danieljfarrell/pvtrace/master/examples/hello_world.py
     python hello_world.py

-### conda (Windows, Linux and macOS)
+## Linux and Windows using Conda

-Conda can also be used but you must manually install the Rtree dependency *before* the `pip install pvtrace` command!
+On Linux and Windows you must use conda to create the python environment.
+Optionally you can also use this method on MacOS too if you prefer Conda over pyenv.

     conda create --name pvtrace-env python=3.7
     conda activate pvtrace-env